-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 General All about me Magical Moments A mazina animals Ready Steady Grow Big Wide World Under the Sea Themes All about me Magical Moments Amazing animas Reddy Sieddy Glow big wide world officer file sed

-Characteristics of Effective Learning

-Playing and exploring: - Children investigate and experience things, and 'have a go'.
-Children who actively participate in their own play develop a larger store of information and experiences to draw on which positively supports their learning

-Active learning: - Children concentrate and keep on trying if they encounter difficulties.
+General Themes All about me Magical Moments Amazing animals Ready Steady Grow Big Wide World Under the Sea COEL Characteristics of Effective Learning Playing and exploring: - Children investigate and experience things, and 'have a go'.
+Children who actively participate in their own play develop a larger store of information and experiences to draw on which positively supports their learning Active learning: - Children concentrate and keep on trying if they encounter difficulties.
 They are proud of their own achievements.
 For children to develop into self-regulating, lifelong learners they are required to take ownership, accept challenges and learn persistence.
 Creating and thinking critically: - Children develop their own ideas and make links between these ideas.
 They think flexibly and rationally, drawing on previous experiences which help them to solve problems and reach conclusions.

-Over Arching Principles

-Unique Child: Every child is unique and has the potential to be resilient, capable, confident and self-assured.

-Positive Relationships: Children flourish with warm, strong & positive partnerships between all staff and parents/carers.
-This promotes independence across the EYFS curriculum.
-Children and practitioners are NOT alone - embrace each community.

-Enabling environments: Children learn and develop well in safe and secure environments where routines are established and where adults respond to their individual needs and passions and help them to build upon their learning over time.

-Learning and Development: Children develop and learn at different rates (not in different ways as it stated 2017).
-We must be aware of children who need greater support than others.
+Positive Relationships: independence across Enabling environments respond to their individual Learning and Develop Children flourish with wo the EYFS curriculum.
+Ch s: Children learn and de dual needs and passions arm, strong & positive po nildren and practitioners evelop well in safe and s s and help them to build a and learn at different i nt, capable, confident a artnerships between all s s are NOT alone - embra secure environments who d upon their learning over rates (not in different wa taff and parents/carers ace each community. ere routines are establis er time. shed and where adults

-At Crowan School, we make sure that every child has a positive start to their school journey, implementing a curriculum that allows our children to become independent, confident and successful learners.
+Over Arching Principles At Crowan School, we make sure that every child has a positive start to their school journey, implementing a curriculum that allows our children to become independent, confident and successful learners.
 In an environment where they feel safe to ask questions, explore and try new things our children strive to achieve, reaching their full potential through learning tailored to meet their individual needs.